Request a call back

 Legal Aid is very rarely available for applications to the Court for Child Arrangement Orders, unless one of the parents (or in some cases the children themselves) are the victims of domestic violence or abuse. https://www.gov.uk/legal-aid/overview

 If you are not eligible for Legal Aid we will give you an estimate for the work we need to do for you at the beginning of your case.
 We will then keep you regularly updated about costs as your case progresses.
 There are a number of funding options available by agreement.
-We can offer fixed fees.
+In some cases, we can offer fixed fees.
+We will advise you if your case is suitable for a fixed fee at the outset of your case.
 Please talk to us to determine how you can best afford to progress your case with our specialist legal representation.

 "All communication and correspondence was dealt with quickly and efficiently"